 - Implement waste reduction measures.
-All waste that can be re-used/recycled must be kept separate. - Ensure adequate temporary storage facilities for disposed waste are available. - Prevent windblown waste from entering the environment. - Prevent scavenging (human and non-human) of waste at the storage facilities. - Educate employees on the importance of proper waste handling and disposal.
+All waste that can be re-used/recycled must be kept separate. - All old oil and related re-using application should be conducted in a manner which will not constitute in hydrocarbon pollution of soil. - Ensure adequate temporary storage facilities for disposed waste are available. - Prevent windblown waste from entering the environment. - Prevent scavenging (human and non-human) of waste at the storage facilities. - Educate employees on the importance of proper waste handling and disposal.